calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

 ### Plain English

 *Everyone* should read this.
-It will take time to master
+It will take time to master.

 * [How to write in plain English](http://www.plainenglish.co.uk/how-to-write-in-plain-english.html)
+    * Keep your sentences short
+    * Use 'you' and 'we'
+    * Use words that are appropriate for the reader
+    * Don't be afraid to give instructions
+    * Avoid nominalisations
+    * Use lists where appropriate
     * Prefer active verbs
         * This matter will be considered by us shortly.
 (Passive)
         * We will consider this matter shortly.
 (Active)